hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/03_DEG_getting_started.md

 ***What does Mov10 do?
 What is the purpose of these datasets?***

 **MOV10**, is a putative RNA helicase that is also associated with **FMRP** in the context of the microRNA pathway.
-FMRP and MOV10 associate and regulate the translation of a subset of RNAs
+The hypothesis [the paper](http://www.ncbi.nlm.nih.gov/pubmed/25464849) is testing is that FMRP and MOV10 associate and regulate the translation of a subset of RNAs.

 <img src="../img/mov10-model.png" width="400">